Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health & Care

 Most Yorkshire Terriers are generally healthy, but some medical issues may affect them.
 Their compact size makes them prone to hypoglycemia.
-To prevent this, it is recommended that you feed them small amounts frequently throughout the day.
+To prevent this, it is recommended that you feed them in small amounts frequently throughout the day.

 They are also prone to the following health conditions: